Housing Contract - informational copy only

 Terms and Conditions of Application/Contract

 Western Illinois University believes that education is more than a means to an end, and consists of more than the classroom experience alone.
 We believe that education involves: (1) responsible citizenship, (2) personal enrichment, (3) experience and participation in democratic and community processes, and (4) the development of a lifelong relationship with ideas and people.
-The goal ofthe Residence Hall Program at Western Illinois University is to provide clean, comfortable, safe residence hall facilities, a nutritious well-balanced food service program, and stimulating educational programs that support the academic mission of the University.
+The goal of the Residence Hall Program at Western Illinois University is to provide clean, comfortable, safe residence hall facilities, a nutritious well-balanced food service program, and stimulating educational programs that support the academic mission of the University.

-WESTERN ILLINOIS UNIVERSITY ADHERES TO THE PHILOSOPHY OF NONDISCRIMINATION AND PROVIDES AVAILABLE HOUSING ACCOMMODATIONS TO ALL ELIGIBLE APPLICANTS REGARDLESS OF SEX, RACE, NATIONAL ORIGIN, SEXUAL ORIENTATION OR PHYSICAL DISABILITY.
+WESTERN ILLINOIS UNIVERSITY ADHERES TO THE PHILOSOPHY OF NONDISCRIMINATION AND PROVIDES AVAILABLE HOUSING ACCOMMODATIONS TO ALL ELIGIBLE APPLICANTS REGARDLESS OF SEX, RACE, NATIONAL ORIGIN, AGE, SEXUAL ORIENTATION OR PHYSICAL DISABILITY.

 UNIVERSITY POLICY REQUIRES ALL SINGLE FRESHMAN AND SOPHOMORE STUDENTS (as defined in the University catalog) TO LIVE IN A UNIVERSITY RESIDENCE HALL.
 ALL EXCEPTIONS TO THIS POLICY MUST RECEIVE APPROVAL IN WRITING BY UNIVERSITY HOUSING AND DINING SERVICES.

-This Application/Contract (hereinafter referred to as "Contract") has been prepared to provide you with preliminary information regarding the policies and regulations (see Residence Hall Handbook and University Catalog for detailed information) that have been adopted in order to carry out these educational objectives and to serve as protection for both you and the University.
-By reference, the Residence Hall Handbook and University Catalog are made part of this contact.
+This Application/Contract (hereinafter referred to as "Contract") has been prepared to provide you with preliminary information regarding the policies and regulations (see Student Handbook and University Catalog for detailed information) that have been adopted in order to carry out these educational objectives and to serve as protection for both you and the University.
+By reference, the Student Handbook and University Catalog are made part of this contact.
 Please read this Contract CAREFULLY.
 Sign and return this Residence Hall Contract, along with your $50.00 Contract Processing Fee and the Lifestyle Preference Form to: University Housing and Dining Services, Seal Hall, Western Illinois University, Macomb, IL 61455.
 The Housing Contract Processing Fee is a nonrefundable administrative processing fee and will be retained to cover the costs related to Contract processing.
 A copy of this Contract will be returned to you.

 The effective date of the Contract is established when the Contract Processing Fee and completed Contract have been received and processed by University Housing and Dining Services.
-ACCEPTANCE OF THIS AGREEMENT IS NOT A COMMITMENT OF ADMISSION TO THE UNIVERSITY
+ACCEPTANCE OF THIS AGREEMENT IS NOT A COMMITMENT OF ADMISSION TO THE UNIVERSITY.

 I. PAYMENT OF ACCOUNT